smyth78/exam_dash/README.md

 This is a Dash application that provides allows the user to both present and display interactive information with audience.

+Here is a live URL to the app: https://rchk-exam-data.herokuapp.com/

 ## Installation

 1. Clone the repository: